change-metrics/monocle/README.md

 Monocle supports GitHub Pull Requests and Gerrit Reviews.
 Monocle provides a set of crawlers designed to fetch Pull Requests and Reviews data from the GitHub or Gerrit APIs and to store changes and changes related events into Elasticsearch.
-These changes and events are expose via a JSON API.
+These changes and events are exposed via a JSON API.
 Furthermore Monocle implements ready to use queries and a React based web UI.